Curriculum Vitae

 Docker, Inc.

-• Served as technical lead for Docker Model Runner from inception to GA
+• Served as hands-on technical lead and architect for Docker Model Runner from inception to general availability

-• Integrated Mutagen file synchronization into Docker Desktop and various cloud services
+• Led and implemented Mutagen file synchronization integration into Docker Desktop and related cloud services across multiple production environments

 2019 – 2023